top of page

 Resolving illness in Chinese medicine is never simply a matter of eradication but a simultaneous effort to restore function.
 You cannot resolve illness, trauma, or harm through punishment(more trauma), only restoration.
 We are gardens, not prisons.

-Though not considered to cause bleeding, Lumbrokinase is a fibrinolytic enzyme that may have additive effects with medications that thin the blood and should be taken with caution.
-Neither formula is safe for patients who are pregnant or nursing.
+Though not typically associated with bleeding, lumbrokinase is a fibrinolytic enzyme and may have additive effects with anticoagulant medications.
+Neither formula is recommended for individuals who are pregnant or nursing.

 Symptom Exacerbation:

-Because DC Stim and LPI Cleanse strengthen antigen presenting cells, the body should react to problematic microbes.
+Because APC Restore gently strengthens antigen presenting cells, the body should react to problematic microbes.
 In the process patients may feel subjective heat and/or low grade fever, swollen lymph nodes, abormal sweating, irritability, restlessness, thirst, dark yellow urine, maculae/rashes, fatigue, muscle/joint aches/weakness, spontaneous bleeding(a drop of blood here or there from the nose, gums or G/I tract), prickly red tongue, inappropriate sweating, nausea, vomiting, or constipation.

 “It is a good sign when a lingering pathogen comes out from the interior to the exterior, and it is a bad sign when it remains hidden.”